 Diagrams, Documents, and the Meshing of Plans

 Barry Smith

-Preprint version of a paper to appear in András Benedek – Kristóf Nyíri (eds.)

-VISUAL LEARNING, vol. 3: How To Do Things With Pictures: Skill, Practice, Performance

 Abstract: There are two important ways in which, when dealing with documents, we go beyond the boundaries of linear text.
 First, by incorporating diagrams into documents, and second, by creating complexes of intermeshed documents which may be extended in space and evolve and grow through time.
 The thesis of this paper is that such aggregations of documents are today indispensable to practically all complex human achievements from law and finance to orchestral performance and organized warfare.
-Documents provide for what we can think of as a division of intellectual, instructional, and deontic labour, allowing plans, orders, and obligations to be enmeshed together in a way that often involves the use of diagrammatic elements, as for example in a musical score.
+Documents provide for what we can think of as a division of intellectual, instructional, and deontic labor, allowing plans, orders, and obligations to be enmeshed together in a way that often involves the use of diagrammatic elements, as for example in a musical score.

 Preamble: From Linear Text to Images

-Kristóf Nyíri has for some years defended a view of knowledge, communication and tradition which awards a central role to images of different sorts.
+Kristóf Nyíri has for some years defended a view of knowledge, communication and tradition that awards a central role to images of different sorts.
 Where speech and writing are in a certain sense linear (or we might better say unidimensional in time and in space, respectively), images are multi-dimensional, and in Nyíri’s eyes this gives them great power.
 A sequence of images – for example the images displayed in the stained-glass windows of a medieval cathedral, or in a catalogue of structures of protein molecules – is a natural carrier of meaning that can allow messages to be conveyed of a graspable complexity which goes far beyond what could be achieved with speech, or linear transcriptions of speech, alone.

-Figure 1
+Such collections of images can also clearly serve an important pedagogical purpose, and as we shall see they can also assist in the planning of complex activities and in the communication of complex sets of instructions, as in Figure 1.

+In our own day, of course, communication increasingly involves the use of devices that transmit multimedia messages enjoying a richness and dynamic character not found in the linear document forms that have prevailed hitherto.
+For Nyíri, indeed, as for Ferraris, the mobile phone is primarily not an instrument for communicating speech at all, but rather a device whose role lies much more in the communication of text, images and videos (soon, also, in effecting financial transactions).
+For Nyíri, indeed, the mobile

+phone represents “a new kind of collective thinking”.

 Figure 1.
 Officer candidates preparing for a mission on a sand table

-Nyíri has defended, too, a revisionary view of science which awards a central role to images and other forms of non-textual content in scientific communication.
-In this he finds support in the degree to which, as scientific papers are increasingly being published with on-line links to associated data, including video and audio content.
-Where, for Bolzano and Frege, as for many contemporary analytical philosophers, science is seen as a matter of propositions (of ‘sentences-in-themselves’ in Bolzano’s terminology), science on the Nyíri view comprehends not only the sorts of assertional content which can be formulated using sentences, but also diagrams, cartoons, photographs, and moving images.
+Nyíri has defended, too, a revisionary view of science that awards a central role to images and other forms of non-textual content in scientific communication.
+He finds support for his thesis in the degree to which, as scientific papers are increasingly being published with on-line links to associated data, including video and audio content.
+Where, for Bolzano and Frege, as for many contemporary analytical philosophers, science is seen as a matter of propositions (of ‘sentences-in-themselves’ in Bolzano’s terminology), science on the Nyíri view comprehends not only the sorts of assertional content that can be formulated using sentences, but also diagrams, cartoons, photographs, and moving images.
 He has used these ideas, too, as the basis for new insights into the work of Wittgenstein, for example on the role of diagrams in rote learning.

 Through all these years I have disagreed strongly with Nyíri on all the above points.
 Now, however, I must confess that Nyíri was in important respects right in his insistence on the inadequacy of a view of human communication, including scientific communication, that is – like the Bolzanian view of science – modeled on linear text.